YiLimath/YiLimath.github.io/_posts/2024-08-27-blog-post-2-Birational-ExistenceMinimalModelCanonicalModel.md

 Here is the outline:

-(4) Part IV: We will study the what will be contracted by the MMP.

-(5) Part V: We will study the minimal model, good minimal model, canonical model in family.

----
----

-For more detailed information see my reading notes

 (1) [Part I: Existence of minimal model, good minimal model, canonical model]().

 (2) [Part II: Basic properties of minimal model, good minimal models, canonical model]().